MS Augustus (1926)

+MS Augustus was a combined ocean liner and cruise ship built in 1926 for the Navigazione Generale Italiana (NGI).
+Augustus operated mostly on the Europe to South and North America routes, on the former being one of, if not the largest and fastest liner to sail on regular crossings.

+At the time of its construction, the Augustus was the largest motor ship in the world, and remains to this day the largest quadruple-screw, diesel-powered ocean liner ever built.
+The ship was later transferred, together with her steam turbine-powered sister ship SS Roma to the new Italian Line after the merger of the Navigazione Generale Italiana with the Lloyd Sabaudo and the Cosulich Line.

-MS Augustus was a combined ocean liner and cruise ship built in 1927 for Navigazione Generale Italiana.
-The ship was later transferred to the new Italian Line after the merger of Navigazione Generale Italiana.
-During World War 2 the Roma was converted into an aircraft carrier and renamed as Falco.
-In 1944, both ships were taken over by the German troops but, on 25 September of that year she was scuttled.
-After the war she was raised and scrapped in 1946. sister ship was SS Roma.
+During World War II the Augustus was converted into an aircraft carrier by the Regia Marina and first renamed Falco, and at a later time, Sparviero, while the Roma became the aircraft carrier Aquila.
+Neither of them ever entered combat service under these new roles.
+In 1944, both ships were taken over by the occupying German troops, but on 25 September of that same year Augustus was scuttled as a blockship at the entrance to the port of Genoa.
+After the war, she was raised in 1947 and ultimately scrapped in 1951.

 History

-Ocean Liner Career
+Ocean Liner career

 Following the end of World War I, many shipping companies were planning to build new liners once they had enough money.
 Navigazione Generale Italiana decided to build two new liners of over 30,000 gross registered tons for post war service.
 The first ship was Roma which was launched in 1926.
 The second ship was launched in December 1926 at the Ansaldo Shipyard and was christened Augustus by Edda Mussolini (daughter of dictator Benito Mussolini).
 She was fitted out and made her maiden voyage on 10 November 1927.
 Her interior was decorated in the Baroque style.
 She was the largest diesel-engined passenger ship of her time, whereas her sister was equipped with geared steam turbines.
 The Augustus was c.
 215 meters long and was designed to carry 1,675 passengers.